Lord-of-Waffles/InfoSec24/Week4Webbed.md

 This was a fun assignment!
 ## e)
-Alright, time for some *hacking*
+Alright, time for some *hacking*.

-In all seriousness, nice to do some SQLi after just writing queries.
+In all seriousness, it's nice to do some SQLi after just writing queries.
 Here's the starting screen:
 <img width="756" alt="image" src="https://github.com/user-attachments/assets/bcf3a80a-080d-44f4-b0eb-008a95668691">